johnktravers/gut_savvy_ui/README.md

 **Support:**

-All of the authors of this program have a presence on GitHub.
-Read out there for help or support for this program.
+Each of the authors of this program have a presence on GitHub.
+Reach out to them on GitHub for help or support for this program.